 Best-rated electric toothbrush twin pack

-Overall, 526 reviewers wrote positive things about the price of this Oral B twin-pack, with hundreds writing of the great value for money.
+Overall, 526 reviewers wrote positive things about the price of this Oral B twin-pack, with 252 saying it offers great value for money.
 One claimed that, compared to other electric toothbrushes they’d tried, this one is really quiet, with a brush head that doesn’t harm or irritate their gums at all.
 One reviewer also said that she much preferred having a brush each for her husband and herself — as opposed to using different heads for the same brush — while another added that this is the first electric brush they’ve used that hasn’t made them want to revert back to a manual one.

 The Strategist UK is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Read about who we are and what we do here.
 Our editors update links when possible, but note that deals can expire and all prices are subject to change.